ku-kom/ku_swiper/README.md

 ## Features
 * Play/pause buttons
-* Accessibility: No autoplay if user has enabled reduced motions in their OS.
+* Accessibility: No autoplay if user has enabled reduced motions in their OS/Platform.

 ## Settings
 * Auloplay